 The real reason no one is going to give you a chance

-Candidates are often convinced that they could be great in a particular job for which they have little or no experience if only a potential employer would give them a chance.
+Candidates are often convinced that they could be great in a particular job (for which they have little or no experience) if only a potential employer would give them a chance.
 That may or may not be true, but we’re unlikely to find out, because employers aren’t in the business of giving people chances.

-In fact, giving chances is bad for business.
+Giving chances is bad for business.

 Still, when employers sign that contract, they’re taking a gamble.
 Resumes can be exaggerated, people who are great in interviews aren’t always great on the job, and background screens miss things.
 Hiring the wrong person is messy and expensive.

 So your job as a candidate is not to get employers to give you a chance, thereby asking them to make a poor business decision as a favour to you.
-Your challenge is to give potential employers a reason to take that chance on you.
-You have to show that you have the skills, the passion and the willingness to work hard and be an asset to their team.
+Your challenge is to give potential employers a good reason to take that chance on you.
+You have to show that you have the skills, the passion, and the willingness to work hard and be an asset to their team.

 How can you do that?

 The keys to landing a job in an industry where you have no experience: